-D. Boiler Water
+E. Boiler Water

-- If you have an old system with cast iron radiators, thoroughly flush the system (without boiler connected) to remove sediment.
+- Thoroughly flush the system (without the boiler connected) to remove sediment.
 The high-efficiency heat exchanger can be damaged by build-up or corrosion due to sediment.
-HTP recommends a suction strainer in this type of system. - Do not use petroleum-based cleaning or sealing compounds in boiler system.
+The manufacturer recommends a suction strainer in this type of system. - Do not use petroleum-based cleaning or sealing compounds in boiler system.
 Gaskets and seals in the system may be damaged, possibly resulting in substantial property damage. - Do not use "homemade cures" or "boiler patent medicines".
-Substantial property damage, damage to boiler, and/or serious personal injury may result. - Continual fresh make-up water will reduce boiler life.
+Substantial property damage, damage to the boiler, and/or serious personal injury may result. - Continual fresh make-up water will reduce boiler life.
 Mineral buildup in the heat exchanger reduces heat transfer, overheats the stainless steel heat exchanger, and causes failure.
 Addition of oxygen from make-up water can cause internal corrosion in system components.
 Leaks in the boiler or piping must be repaired at once.